Georgia to release report on presidential race hand tally

 The counties were supposed to finish the hand count by 11:59 p.m.
 Wednesday.
 Gabriel Sterling, who oversaw the implementation of the state’s new voting system, said he expected the secretary of state’s office to put out a report on the results by midday Thursday.

-Once the state certifies the election results, the losing campaign has two business days to request a recount if the margin remains within 0.5%.
+Once the state certifies the election results, the losing campaign has two business days to request a recount if the margin remains within 0.5 percent.
 That recount would be done using scanners that read and tally the votes and would be paid for by the counties, Sterling said.

 It was up to Secretary of State Brad Raffensperger to select the race to be audited, and he said the presidential race made the most sense because of its significance and the tight margin separating the candidates.
 Because of that small margin, Raffensperger said a full hand recount was necessary.